ashishbhungani97/metamask-extension/development/README.md

 ### Debugging Sentry

 1. Set `SENTRY_DSN_DEV`, or `SENTRY_DSN` if using a production build, in `.metamaskrc` to a suitable Sentry URL.
-  - The example value specified in `.metamaskrc.dist` uses the `test-metamask` project in the MetaMask account.
+  - The example value specified in `.metamaskrc.dist` uses the `test-metamask` project in the BlockStar account.
   - Alternatively, create a free Sentry account with a new organization and project.
   - The DSN is specified in: `Settings > Projects > [Project Name] > Client Keys (DSN)`.